Economy of Albania: Tertiary sector

 in October 2015 indicated that the direct contribution of tourism is becoming a significant part of the country's gross domestic product, a full 4.8% of it in 2013.
 The total contribution to the GDP was about 17% "including wider effects from investment and the supply chain".
 This is expected to increase in the future.

+Albania in 2023 hit a record high of 10 million tourists, which showed the country's effort to shift its attention to tourism.

 Infrastructure

 Transport

 Transport has undergone significant changes in the past two decades, vastly modernising the infrastructure.
 Improvements to the road infrastructure, rail, urban, and airport transport have all led to a vast improvement in transportation.
 These upgrades have played a key role in supporting Albania's economy, which in the past decade has come to rely heavily on the construction industry.